Yaniv Mizrahi

-Yaniv Mizrahi (יניב מזרחי; born 30 August 1995) is an Israeli professional footballer who plays as a forward for Liga Leumit club Hapoel Ramat Gan.
+Yaniv Mizrahi (יניב מזרחי; born 30 August 1995) is an Israeli professional footballer who plays as a forward for Hapoel Afula F.C., on loan from Liga Leumit club Hapoel Ramat Gan.

 Mizrahi started his career with Hapoel Ramat Gan.
 On 22 November 2013, he made his senior debut in the 0–0 draw against Hapoel Jerusalem.
 On 22 August 2016 he signed for Erovnuli Liga club Dila Gori.
 In the 2020–21 season, he scored 21 goals for Beitar Tel Aviv Bat Yam and was the top goalscorer with Idan Shemesh.